 First, I was a Montessori teacher.
 Then I homeschooled my two children through high school.
 What I found is that Montessori and homeschooling work very well together.

 Montessori principles can be a great help in creating a happy and successful homeschool experience.
-Here are some Montessori principles that can be applied to any homeschool.
+Here are some helpful Montessori principles when preparing a homeschool, especially at the preschool level.

 You can create trays of activities for toddlers and preschoolers to use that will improve their concentration, coordination, independence, and sense of order.
 For example, have a tray with your kitchen tongs, two bowls, and ping pong balls that your child moves from one bowl to the other by using the tongs.
 Have a tray with two small pitchers (or measuring pitchers) of water that your child can pour from one to the other.
 Anytime you want to show your child how to do an activity, break the activity down into steps.

 It’s important that you arrange your child’s toys and materials as attractively as possible on the shelves.
 Everything should have its own place.
 You can teach your child to put away an activity after finishing with it and before going on to another activity.
 That will teach your child good habits and help your child’s sense of order.

 Your homeschool environment will obviously change, but you can continue to have a place for everything and everything in its place as your child grows into the elementary and high-school years.

 2. Use teaching methods and materials that isolate the quality, have a control of error, and start with concrete, hands-on learning.

 I was lucky that I owned a Montessori preschool previously and waited until my children were older to sell many of the Montessori materials from my school.
 I made a number of materials myself, but as my child reached elementary-school age, there weren’t as many Montessori materials available for me to use.